web-infra-dev/modern.js/website/builder/src/en/guide/basic/alias.md

 ## By `paths` in `tsconfig.json`

-In addition to `source.alias`, you can also configure it by `paths` in `tsconfig.json`, for example:
+In addition to `source.alias`, you can also configure it by `paths` in `tsconfig.json`.We recommend to use this way in TS projects, because it can solve type problem of alias path.

+For example:

 ```json
 {